Tag Archives: Twitter

 Employers Take Note: NLRB Provides Guidance for Social Media Cases

-As reported in the Hunton Employment & Labor Perspectives Blog, on August 18, 2011, the National Labor Relations Board’s Acting General Counsel issued a report discussing fourteen social media cases recently decided by the Board.
-The cases highlighted in the report offer insight regarding how the NLRB will handle various social media issues in the future.
+As reported in the Hunton Employment & Labor Perspectives Blog, on August 18, 2011, the National Labor Relations Board’s Acting General Counsel issued a report discussing recent case developments involving social media issues.